leeb003/shmac/readme.txt

 can also be bcc'd on as a lead generator.

 == Changelog ==
+= 1.1.6 =
+* 2016-10-24
+* Added RTL support and added some different font types for PDF generation

 = 1.1.5 =
 * 2016-2-25
 * Added choice of amount or percent for down payment option